ReactPoland/React-Convention-Book/text/404_advanced_falcor.md

-### Publishing App - full-stack Falcor improvements
+### Publishing App - Falcor's sentinels and other more advanced concepts

 Currently, our app has ability to add/edit/delete articles, but only on front-end with help of Redux's reducers etc. We need to add some full-stack mechanism to make this able to CRUD the database.
 We will also need to add some security features on back-end so non-authenticated users won't be able to CRUD the MongoDB's collections.